XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 receipt_id = '00000000-0000-0000-000-000000000000' # String | Unique identifier for a Receipt
 file_name = 'xero-dev.jpg' # String | The name of the file being attached to the Receipt
-content_type = 'image/jpg' # String | The mime type of the attachment file you are retrieving i.e image/jpg, application/pdf
+content_type = 'image/jpg' # String | The mime type of the attachment file you are retrieving i.e image/jpg, application/pdfbegin

-begin
-  #Allows you to retrieve Attachments on expense claim receipts by file name
+  # Allows you to retrieve Attachments on expense claim receipts by file name
   result = api_instance.get_receipt_attachment_by_file_name(xero_tenant_id, receipt_id, file_name, content_type)
   p result
 rescue XeroRuby::Accounting::ApiError => e